6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 “ Thus, in the beginning, all the world was America, & more so than that is now”

-The equation of societies around the world with the European past became the founding proposition of nineteenth century archaeology, which operated on two fronts.
+The equation of societies around the world with the European past became the founding proposition of 19th century archaeology, which operated on two fronts.
 On the one hand, there were increasingly convincing demonstrations that the ancestors of Europeans had lived “stone age” lives that had much in common with the lives of contemporary hunting peoples who were observable around the world.
 In 1800, the French ethnologist Joseph Marie de Gerando (1772-1842) proposed the method of philosophical time travel: to leave the centers of European civilization, and voyage out around the world, was to travel back in time, into the human past, and observe how Europeans had once lived.

 During the long decade of the 1860s, anthropologists asserted an equivalence between the two forms of inquiry: to travel to the contemporary Pacific, or to Sub Saharan Africa, or to Native America, was equivalent to working through geological strata, and discovering past ages before recorded history.
 Ethnology and archaeology were two roads to a human past before recorded history.